-Although the formulas in the previous section are useful in some circumstances, the actual range of a VHF or lesbian videos UHF signal is affected by reflections from the ground and surrounding objects.
+Although the formulas in the previous section are useful in some circumstances, the actual range of a VHF or UHF signal is affected by reflections from the ground and surrounding objects.
 The path lengths of the reflected signals differ from that of the line-of-sight signal, so the receiver sees a combined signal with components having different amplitudes and phases.

 The reflection causes a phase reversal.
 A reflected signal having a path length exceeding the line-of-sight distance by exactly the signal wavelength or a multiple of it will almost cancel completely the desired signal (“almost” because its amplitude will be slightly less than the direct signal amplitude).
 On the other hand, if the path length of the reflected signal differs exactly by an odd multiple of half the wavelength, the total signal will be strengthened by “almost” two times the free space direct signal.

 In an open field with fl at terrain there will be no reflections except the unavoidable one from the ground.
 It is instructive and useful to examine in depth the field strength versus distance in this case.
 The mathematical details are given in the Mathcad worksheet “Open Field Range.”